 Represents a cheque, which is painted on a board 60cm by 30cm.
 The board is fixed to a vertical stand so that the top of the board is 2m13 above the ground.
-The stand may be fitted with either a metal.

-2m13 above the ground.
 The stand may be fitted with either a metal spike or some other form of stabiliser to hold it securely upright and to maintain the cheque in position facing the riders.

-4 hooks to hold numbers are attached to the board on the right side, 10cm from the top and spaced 10cm apart.
+4 hooks to hold numbers are attached to the board on the right side,

+10cm from the top and spaced 10cm apart.